Albert-Souza/BarCodes/README.md

 ---
 ## Execution

-To run the program, it is necessary to have the JDK installed.
+To run the program, it is necessary to have JRE(Java Runtime Environment) installed.

 1\.
 Open a terminal in the `src` directory.
 2\.
 Use the command: `java BarCodes`.